hashicorp/design-system/website/docs/components/icon-tile/partials/code/how-to-use.md

 ### Secondary icon

-To add a secondary icon, use the `@iconSecondary` argument with any Helios icon as the value.
+To add a secondary icon, use the `@iconSecondary` argument with any icon as the value.

 ```handlebars
 <Hds::IconTile @icon="user" @iconSecondary="plus" />